natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SAAB-105G.md

 * RB24 missiles are very unreliable on targets with any turning ability
 * Heavier bomb/AAM loads put massive strain on the wings, flying at high speed or making any sharp turns can rip the wings off very suddenly
 * Stiff elevator handling at high speed, hard to pull off from a high-speed dive
-* Tracer munitions are not available on the Akan m/55 cannons
 * Thrust reversal not available unlike on the SK60

 == History ==